UniversalDependencies/UD_English-LinES/README.txt

   * corrections of errors flagged by the validation script
   * corrections of other errors discovered in the process
   * in particular, many changes from 'conj' to 'parataxis' when no coordinator is present

+ From UD version 2.4 to version 2.5
+  * Addition of 679 sentences from Winterson's book.
+120 have been added to the dev corpus, 120 to the test corpus, and the rest to the train corpus.

 --- Machine readable metadata ---